TrudAX/denistrunin-blog/src/posts/devvm-perfv13/index.md

 Let's summarize the current recommendations based on these tests for Visual Studio 2017 D365FO development environment and what to do if it is slow:

-- If you want maximum performance and can buy new hardware(and now you can buy a PC that has 10-20% more [speed](https://www.cpubenchmark.net/singleThread.html) than mine) - Local VM is the best choice, but this VM is hard to manage.
+- If you want maximum performance and can buy a new hardware(and now you can buy a PC that has 10-20% more [speed](https://www.cpubenchmark.net/singleThread.html) than mine), Local VM is the best choice, but this VM is hard to manage.

 - Standard Development Environment from LCS(with the default of 3 HHD disks) is the slowest and constantly hangs.
-If you can control the Environment creation - never use it and always change the number of disks(15 32GB HDD are cheaper and faster).
+If you can control the Environment creation, never use it and always change the number of disks(15 32GB HDD are cheaper and faster).

 - HDD15 VM is the best choice in terms of price/performance.
 It is a little bit slower than SSD based VM, but the storage price(that should be paid even if VM is deallocated) is almost 10 times cheaper(24 vs 220 USD)

-I also will try to repeat the same tests after the next D365FO release, it will be interesting to compare the progress in this area.
+I will also try to repeat the same tests after the next D365FO release, it will be interesting to compare the progress in this area.
+Any comments are welcome.